andycranston/raritan-luascripts/README-threshold-helper.md

 is crossed the PDU can raise an alert (e.g. send an email).

-The `threshold-helper.lua` script can be used to get an idea of what `normal` values are and this should help in determining effective threshold values to set on each PDU.
+The `threshold-helper.lua` script can be used to get an idea of what `normal` values are and this should help in determining effective threshold values to set on each outlet on each PDU.

 ## Changing default duration and/or interval